 What Is Not Funded

 - Programs or initiatives where the primary purpose is the promotion of religious doctrine or tenets; however, religious groups are permitted to apply for grants serving a non-religious purpose

 How To Apply For a Grant

-An easy-to- complete application form is available at: Community Foundation of Louisa County Grant Application Form.
+An easy-to- complete online application available through: Community Foundation of Louisa County Application Portal

 - There is no set limit on an organization’s grant request.
 However, grants usually range from $500 to $5,000